Using Your Core Muscles in Skating

-In this video of Meng Wang you can see how she takes the time to fully contract all of her abdominal
+In the videos of Meng Wang and Victor Ahn you can see how they take their time to fully contract all of the

-muscles to gather her shoulders towards her hips and her hips towards her shoulders to activate the core
+abdominal muscles to gather the shoulders towards the hips and the hips towards the shoulders to activate

-muscles to start her push.
-And she continues to bring her hips under her during the push, in contrast to
+the core muscles to start the push.
+And they continue to bring their hips forward during the push.
+Activating

 I will divide the abdominal muscles in to 3 segments to better understand how to activate each